RiderTradingTools/easylanguage/README.md

 ---
 ### <strong>Disclaimer</strong>
-Not affiliated in any way, shape or form (other than a client) of TradeStation or TradeStation Group, Inc.
+Not affiliated in any way, shape or form (other than a client) of TradeStation / TradeStation Group, Inc.